justintimejt/BuildFlow/archcoach-dark-mode-toggle-prompt.md

    - It has a visible focus ring.
    - Screen reader reads a clear label like “Switch to dark mode” / “Switch to light mode”.

-After all this, the BuildFlow / ArchCoach app should have a **clean dark mode experience** controlled by a **sun/moon toggle button in the bottom-left control panel**.
+After all this, the BuildFlow / Luna app should have a **clean dark mode experience** controlled by a **sun/moon toggle button in the bottom-left control panel**.